codemonkeysio/code-monkeys-blog/docs/resources/webdev/index.md

 :::

-Here you'll find a list of resources related to web development.

-The topics and links are presented in alphabetical order.
+Here you'll find a list of resources related to web development presented in alphabetical order that should help you gain a better conceptual and practical understanding of the topic.

 <div class="resource-card">